chipturner/pxhist/README.md

   history... annoying, need signal number, find a crate?
 - re-evaluate fields from `pxh show`... maybe roll user/host/dir into the cwd field cleanly?
 	  - also make field output in "show" fully parameterized by column names
+- colorize output?

 ### Core Features
 - support regular expressions in the show command, not just substrings